Test-For-PLVMedia/thisisanothertest/h.deagn8ol99gl.md

 *   File > import > file
     *   choose cut-down GIF > OPEN
 *   in Project window - drag video file (not the composition) down to timeline window
+*   in Timeline > R-click > rename “background”
 *   in Timeline > CMD+D to duplicate layer > rename ROTO
+*   with ROTO layer selected go up to toolbar and click on ROTO tool (dude + paintbrush)
     *   double click on ROTO layer in Timeline with ROTO tool selected
     *   draw a rough outline inside the player’s edges = green line
     *   improve on pink ROTO line by adding to it = green line